pubgrub-rs/pubgrub/README.md

 In addition, when that is not possible,
 PubGrub tries to provide a very human-readable and clear explanation as to why that failed.
-Below is an example of explanation present in the introductory blog post about PubGrub
+Below is an example of an explanation present in the introductory blog post about PubGrub.

 ```txt
 Because dropdown >=2.0.0 depends on icons >=2.0.0 and